kewde/electron-sandbox-boilerplate/README.md

 > This repository has not been reviewed for security flaws by external parties, use at your own risk.

+## The latest releases of electron have more restrictive context isolation for preload scripts.
+These methods won't work without contextIsolation = false.
+Working on a better way.

 # electron-sandbox
 A simple code example of a sandboxed renderer process with the ability to communicate with backend (main.js) through IPC in a _secure_ manner.